rmunn/sveltekit-auth0-unofficial/README.md

 # Unofficial Auth0 client for Svelte-Kit

-A thin wrapper around the [auth0/nextjs-auth0 SDK](https://github.com/auth0/nextjs-auth0/), to adapt it to use with [Svelte-Kit](https://kit.svelte.dev/).
+This repo is for anyone who loves using SvelteKit but suffers from lack of interoperatbility with existing tools and services.
+If you want to use auth0 with Universal Login and use SvelteKit with SSR, look no further.

-**CAUTION:** Svelte-Kit is still in beta.
-It's possible things might break if Svelte-Kit's API changes drastically in the future.
+This is a thin wrapper around the [auth0/nextjs-auth0 SDK](https://github.com/auth0/nextjs-auth0/), to adapt it to use with [Svelte-Kit](https://kit.svelte.dev/).
+This is a fork of an [existing repo](https://github.com/rmunn/sveltekit-auth0-unofficial) by [rmunn](https://github.com/rmunn) which has not had any updates in a while.

 ## Installing

-Run `pnpm add sveltekit-auth0-unofficial` (or `npm add` or `yarn add`).
+Run `pnpm add shawnlong636/sveltekit-auth0-unofficial` (or `npm add` or `yarn add`).
 You'll also need to use the Node adapter for Svelte-Kit.
 Edit your `svelte.config.js` and make it look something like this:

 ```
 import node from '@sveltejs/adapter-node';